Trevor Adair

-Player
+Playing career

 Adair was born in Belfast, Northern Ireland.
 Michael Parker, men's soccer head coach at Lock Haven University, recruited him, and he played four seasons, 1978 to 1981, with the Eagles.
 In 1978, Lock Haven won the Division III NCAA Men's Soccer Championship.
 In 1980, having moved up a division, they won the Division II title.
 That year, Adair was selected as a first team All American after leading Lock Haven in scoring with sixteen goals.
 Adair graduated in 1982 with a bachelor's degree in economics.

-Coach
+Coaching career

 Following his graduation from Lock Haven, Adair chose not to pursue a career as a professional player, but to enter the coaching ranks.
 He moved to the University of South Carolina where he was an assistant coach for nine seasons.
 Adair moved to Brown University, becoming the men's soccer head coach in November 1990.
 In his four seasons at Brown, he compiled a 34–24–5 record.
 In 1993, Adair spent time as an assistant coach with the U.S. U-18 national team.
 In 1995, Clemson hired Adair as head coach to the men's soccer team.
-Through 2007, Adair has a 160–71–23 record, having been named the 1998 ACC Coach of the Year in addition to taking the Tigers to the 2005 Final Four.
-At some point during his career, Adair has also served as an assistant with the United States U-20 men's national soccer team.
+Through 2007, Adair had a 160–71–23 record, having been named the 1998 ACC Coach of the Year in addition to taking the Tigers to the 2005 Final Four.
+At some point during his career, Adair also served as an assistant with the United States U-20 men's national soccer team.
 In April 2009, Clemson placed Adair on a leave of absence after he reportedly assaulted his two daughters during a domestic dispute.
-Adair resigned as coach on June 14, 2009.
+Adair resigned as coach on 14 June 2009.